SunDi3yansyah/stisla-rails/README.md

 #### Font Awesome

-There is a problem if you use sources from node_modules whether it's css or scss, maybe this is a temporary solution that you can use
+There is a problem if you use sources from node_modules whether it's css or scss, maybe this is a temporary solution that you can use.

 Generate fontawesome to `app/assets/fonts`
 ```bash
 rails g stisla_rails:fontawesome
 ```

-then you can add `lib/fontawesome` wherever you want to use it
+Then you can add `lib/fontawesome` wherever you want to use it.

 ## Development